louliloula/louliloula/README.md

 ### Hi there 👋

-One day by chance i developed an interest in code, today i'm a student passionate about mobile development.
+One day by chance i developed an interest in code, today i'm a student full of curiosity for mobile development.

 For the moment all my projects are strutures given by my school in wich i added functionalities
 - 🌱 I’m currently learning Java & Kotlin